chrisant996/clink/README.md

 ### Overview

-Clink combines the native Windows shell **cmd.exe** with the powerful command line editing features of the GNU Readline library, which provides rich completion, history, and line-editing capabilities.
+Clink combines the native Windows shell **cmd.exe** with the powerful command line editing features of the GNU Readline 8.0 library, which provides rich completion, history, and line-editing capabilities.
 Readline is best known for its use in the well-known Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.

 ### Download

-Downloads for the latest release of Clink can be found [here](https://github.com/mridgers/clink/releases).
+Downloads for the latest release of Clink are not available.  _Stay tuned_.

 ### Features

-- The same line editing as Bash (from GNU's Readline library).
+- The same line editing as Bash (from GNU's Readline 8.0 library).
 - History persistence between sessions.
 - Context sensitive completion;
     - Executables (and aliases).